variousauthors/the-valley/NEXTSTEPS.md

      - village folk tell the player to go north-east first
      - once you get the boat you can go upriver, to face the river kings
-- [] make the path to the sages be one where it goes west, then north, then up a pass into that mountain area with the sages... with a visual clue closer to the village
-     - remove the big river and the big delta.
-It was this kind of long westward journey with nothing at the end, where as the sages felt kind of out of nowhere.
-This way you will have to treck around, level up, then speak to the sages.
 - [] add a sign at the start of the pirate cave that says something about pirates warning people away
 - [x] populate telling stones cave